maab-osman/information-security-course/h3-hello-lab.md

 sudo systemctl start vsftpd
 ```

--  After disabling the network again, I ran nmpap for port scaning similar to the previous task using the command below:
+-  After disabling the network again, I ran nmap for port scanning similar to the previous task using the command below:

   ```bash
 sudo nmap -A localhost